embreymorton/CS-Grad-Tracker/README.md

 exported controllers/CourseController.js file, then whenever a user navigates to csgrad.cs.unc.edu/course, CourseController.js's function "get" will handle the request and serve the view file views/course/index.ejs.

+# Docker (compose) Documentation

+Starting the app

+- First docker desktop is recommended as windows systems will need linux containers
+- Once you have it installed, look at the docker icon in the system tray, switch to linux containters and restart*
+- With docker installed, sign into your docker user account
+- Using a command line/shell, navigate to the target of docker using
+`cd`
+- Once inside, docker will require two basic files at the least to run, a dockerfile and yml file

+## Dockerfile

+(This file is building the image)

+- The first portion of the Dockerfile should define the skeleton to use for the image either with an image you define (`FROM scratch`) or predefined of your choice (`FROM alpine:latest`, `FROM node:latest`, etc.)
+- Next is a place for the directory once its being build (`WORKDIR /(named-place)`)
+- If you have an already built app you are building from, you can duplicate the json file instead of creating a requirements file
+- IF THE APP IS Already built: `app: COPY package.json /(named-place)`
+- After this you will `RUN npm install`
+- IF THE APP IS Newly built: define libraries needed for your `FROM image:version`, ie. for `FROM python:latest`, `requirements.txt` might have `Flask, Redis`, which you define in the dockerfile by `RUN pip install --trusted-host pypi.python.org -r requirements.txt` -Now we can bundle everything into the docker image with `COPY . .`
+- Use a port `EXPOSE 0000:0000`
+- And define the commands to run `CMD [ "npm", "start", "mongo://mongo:27017/cs_grad_data", "-n", "0.0.0.0"]` *- Final portion of the commands to run are binding the mongo ip to all available address' so another bind can be made for the docker VM*

+## docker-compose.yml

+(This file provides important information for the dockerfile image)

+- It's good practice to begin by defining the `version: "#"`, of the yml file
+- Next, create a header that defines all the services:
+- Services are the portions of the docker image, databases, base app, etc.
+- For a general purpose app, this is where the skeleton from the dockerfile is made to image and a database if needed
+- Defining a skeleton, begin by a name for the service like `app:`
+- Next define the `container_name: (often the name of the service)`, which is used for docker's image
+- Now properties can be defined in short or immense detail, for most, you want to `build: .`, to make the docker container, expose some `ports: - "0000:0000"`, and link to the database service with `depends_on: - mongo`
+- If the ability to dynamically update while working (not requiring `build docker-compose`) add `volumes: -.:/app`, or whatever you named the skeleton*
+- For defining a database, begin by a name for the service as well, but convention states to name it by the database language used like `mongo:`
+- This step is the same as the skeleton, `container_name: mongo`
+- This is important as well as the next step, here you build your image from docker, `image: mongo`
+- And you expose ports for that image, in this case, mongo uses 27017 so, `ports: - "27017:27017"`
+*- Make sure that all the connection details are correct in your app if you have already defined them before ie. check for the docker VM ip and make sure to bind that VM ip to your machines ip then make sure your machine is bound to your database*
+- Volumes can be made for the database as well, `volumes: - .:/dbdata`

+### Starting up

+- With these two files done, docker desktop up, docker set to linux containers, memory available enough, your database open and docker shared devices set to your main drive
+- You can begin by typing `docker-compose build`, to build everything
+- Afterward, you can check the docker images made by `docker image ls`
+- If you run `docker-compose up -d`, for detached
+- You can now run `docker-compose ps`, to see what's running
+- To stop use `docker-compose stop`, or `docker-compose down`
+- You can also shell into the running docker images by `docker-compose exec (container_name) bash`
+*- Sometimes this requires `winpty docker-compose exec (container_name) bash`, for windows*
+*- Windows firewall can also block shared access to the C drive, which the docker VM needs to store information*